List of Keto Vegetables – 12 Keto Veggies

 Celery

-Celery is an excellent source of vitamins A, C and K. Apigenin, a molecule found there, has anti-inflammatory properties and positively affects hypercholesterolemia.
+Celery is an excellent source of vitamins A, C, and K. A molecule found in it, apigenin, has anti-inflammatory properties and positively affects hypercholesterolemia.

 4. Tomatoes – under 5g per 100g